conniezl/gettingcleaningdata/CodeBook.md

 * Description: The average by individual and activity, of the mean of the Jerk signals derived from the Body Gyroscope time domain signals on axis x during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: radians/second

 ### timeBodyGyroJerkMeanY
 * Description: The average by individual and activity, of the mean of the Jerk signals derived from the Body Gyroscope time domain signals on axis y during a sliding window time period.
 * Record Type: numeric
-* Values:  between -1 and 1
+* Values:  between -1 and
+* Units: radians/second1

 ### timeBodyGyroJerkMeanZ
 * Description: The average by individual and activity, of the mean of the Jerk signals derived from the Body Gyroscope time domain signals on axis z during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: radians/second

 ### timeBodyAccMagMean
 * Description: The average by individual and activity, of the mean of the Magnitude of the Body Acceleration time domain signals during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeGravityAccMagMean
 * Description: The average by individual and activity, of the mean of the Magnitude of the Gravity Acceleration time domain signals during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeBodyAccJerkMagMean
 * Description: The average by individual and activity, of the mean of the Magnitude of the Jerk signals derived from the Body Acceleration time domain signals during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeBodyGyroMagMean
 * Description: The average by individual and activity, of the mean of the Magnitude of Body gyroscope time domain signals during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: radians/second

 ### timeBodyGyroJerkMagMean
 * Description: The average by individual and activity, of the mean of the Magnitude of the Jerk signals derived from the Body Gyroscope time domain signals during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: radians/second

 ### freqBodyAccMeanX
 * Description: The average by individual and activity, of the mean of the Body Acceleration frequency domain signals on axis x during a sliding window time period.